fmhy/edit/.github/CONTRIBUTING.md

 - **💰️ Paid / Trial Sites** - We don't accept any paid or free trial only entries, with the exception of select paid [VPNs](/adblockvpnguide#vpn) and [Debrid](/downloadpiracyguide#leeches-debrid).
 - **🕹️ Emulators** - Already listed on the [Game Tech Wiki](https://emulation.gametechwiki.com/index.php/Main_Page).
 - **🌐 Web Browsers** - Already listed on [Comparison and Index Sites](/internet-tools#browser-tools).
-However, we accept privacy-based ones as well as normal Android browsers.
+However, we accept privacy-based ones as well as normal mobile browsers.
 - **🔻 Leeches** - Unless already listed on existing [Leech Lists](../downloadpiracyguide#leeches-debrid), don't submit these.
 - **🐧 Linux Distros** - They're already on [DistroWatch](https://distrowatch.com/).
 - **🌍 Non-english Software** - We don't add non-english software sites (APKs, games, torrents, etc.) unless they have a very good reputation.
 - **🗂️ Coding Libraries** - There's too many of them and there are better places to find them.
 - **🎲 Mining / Betting Sites** - Don't submit anything related to betting, mining, BINs, CCs, etc.
 - **🎮 Multiplayer Hacks** - Don't submit any hacks or exploits that give an unfair advantage in multiplayer games.
-- **🖥️ Custom OS's** - We don't recommend people use these.
+- **🖥️ Custom OSs** - We don't recommend people use these.

 ### Adding a Site